Goals and Objectives

 - Balance expectations from home and family and friends with academic expectations

-4. Diversity: Understand and appreciate multiple perspectives
+4. Diversity, Equity, and Inclusion: Understand and appreciate multiple perspectives

 Diversity can be discussed in many ways.
 Instructors are encouraged to promote discussion of diversity in classes, as well as utilize current events and campus issues to address diversity.